feagi/feagi/DEPLOY.md

 * Run the command `git clone https://github.com/feagi/feagi.git`

 ## 2. Launch Docker Desktop
+Docker desktop application is required to launch FEAGI.
+If you do not have it installed you can download a free version at https://www.docker.com/products/docker-desktop/.
 There are multiple ways to launch docker desktop.
 The easiest is to search for the docker desktop application on your system and open the application.
 You should see a window that looks like this:
 <img src="https://user-images.githubusercontent.com/52722031/176945282-3fdfc4b7-f82c-4a2b-a8a1-0d6c86ac8acf.png"  width=50% height=50%>